earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 The `path` field is a string following the rules described in [Paths](#paths).

-The document is invalid if the author does not have permission to write to the path, following the rules described in [Write Permissions](#write-permissions).
+The document is invalid if the author does not have permission to write to the path, following the rules described in [Write Permissions and Path Ownership](#write-permissions-and-path-ownership).

 The path MUST contain at least one `!` character, anywhere, IF AND ONLY IF the document is ephemeral (has non-null `deleteAfter`).